KonTheCat/archive/helping_the_ai/ai_instructions.md

 Design notes:

 1. Prefer dark theme, clean Material Design.
-Probably a good idea to use Material UI
+Probably a good idea to use Material UI.

 ## General Instructions:

-1. At the end of every action sequence, write a log entry with the current time and date to a file in helping_the_ai\ai-logs.
-There should be one file per day.
-If the file does not exist for today, create it, and start with a summary of the previous several files as needed.
+1. At the end of every action sequence, write a log entry to a file in helping_the_ai\ai-logs with a file name that reflects the current time, date and a few word summary of the changes.
+There should be a separate file for every change.
 The log entries should briefly but completely summarize the work that was done and the functionality that was accomplished.
-2. At the start of every action sequence, read the ai_log file for this day to understand what is going on and what was done so far.
+2. At the start of every action sequence, read the relevant recent ai_log files for this day to understand what is going on and what was done so far.
 3. In the root of the project there is folder called helping_the_ai.
 This contains useful context aids.
 In no case should the contents of that folder be modified.
+Content in helping_the_ai is to be used as reference only, nothing should be imported directly from this folder.